 Private information can also be published by authoritarian interests to undermine dissent by inhibiting private communications and organizing efforts.
 Julian Assange reportedly stated that this strategy was at the root of his efforts with WikiLeaks which, ironically, he aimed at “authoritarian” political parties.

 Such publication can also undermine rule of law by reinforcing an ends-justify-the means value system.
-One need not be a pure Kantian/Rawlsian to accept that certain principles, such as rules against theft or invasion of privacy, are valid and widely recognized as such, and that such principles should be honored regardless of whether they happen to benefit a given political agenda.
+One need not be a pure Kantian/Rawlsian to accept that certain principles, such as rules against theft or invasion of privacy, should be honored regardless of whether doing so benefits a given political agenda.

 What Privacy Is For